 mailx -s "Test Email" [email protected] < /dev/null

-Example 3: – mail with file content as message body
+3. Send mail with file content as a message body

 mailx -s "Test Email" [email protected] < filename

-Example 4: – mail with file as attachment
+4. Send mail with a file as an attachment

 mailx -s "Test Email" -a filename [email protected]